soft-daisy/utility/README.md

 Always keep a backup of important files before modifying your system.

-Who can use it ✅
+# Who can use it ✅

 Made for people who want their Windows PC to feel lighter, faster, and less cluttered.

-Support us 🩶
+# Support us 🩶

 ⭐ If you find it useful, consider giving the repository a star.

-License 🫪
+# License 🫪

-Copyright © 2026 Taqi Abbas.
+Copyright © 2026 Soft Daisy.
 All rights reserved.
 You can use Hi Optimizer for personal use.